On the Mathematical Foundations of Causal Fermion Systems in Minkowski Space: Microscopic Investigation: Regularization

 Bearing this in mind, the above ideas can be implemented as follows.

-Suppose we are given a four dimensional cutoff function $\gG$ which, roughly speaking, is concentrated around the unit ball.
-For example, we may consider a Gaussian function centered at the origin with unit variance, or a compactly supported function which equals the identity on the unit ball.
-If now we define $\gG_\varepsilon(k):=\gG(\varepsilon\cdot k)$, we obtain a new cutoff function which is concentrated on the strechted set $B(0,\varepsilon^{-1})$.
+Suppose we are given a four-dimensional cutoff function $\gG$ which, intuitively speaking, is concentrated around the unit ball.
+For example, we may consider a Gaussian function centered at the origin with unit variance, or a compactly supported function which equals the identity on the unit ball and rapidly decays to zero outside it.
+If we now define $\gG_\varepsilon(k):=\gG(\varepsilon\cdot k)$, we obtain a new cutoff function which is concentrated around the larger ball $B(0,\varepsilon^{-1})$.
 Led by this idea, we can give the following general definition.